-If you want to build and grow a sustainable business, then you need a strategic business strategy; no ifs, or buts.
+If you want to build and grow a sustainable business, then you need to create a business strategy; no ifs, or buts.
 Without one, you may as well be running around blindfolded.
 Why?
 Because it is your bespoke roadmap taking you in the right direction for your business goals.
 It will help you design a business that is agile and scalable, all while giving you the tools to fulfil your mission and values.

 What is a business strategy?
 A business strategy is a way of outlining a business’s aims for the future, alongside the steps that will be taken to make those goals a reality.
 Essentially, it’s the who, what, why, and how of growing a business.